 I'd also like to add though, that if you do the scrum practices (story cards, stand ups, retrospectives, etc) but don't buy into the fundamental principals, you will not succeed.
 And that means everyone on the team, not just the people in charge.
 In particular, if the team is not empowered, is not committing to the estimates and the iteration plan in its heart, and and does not trust, then you are probably better off using traditional processes.
 Or just as likely to fail whatever process you use.

+This is a bloody good idea.
 It builds upon my own Virgoen tendancies to write lists and tick things off, but what the list model lacks is the "in progress" state.
 Plus occasionally my lists get confused.
 See today's notebook page: